njason/ttn2grafana/README.md

 ## Getting Started

-Either copy the local telegraf config:
+Copy the local telegraf config:

 ```
 cp telegraf-local.config telegraf.config
 ```

-or create your own with TTN credentials, [see here for more details](https://www.thethingsnetwork.org/docs/applications/mqtt/quick-start.html).
+then fill in with your own TTN credentials, [see here for more details](https://www.thethingsnetwork.org/docs/applications/mqtt/quick-start.html).

-Start up docker-compose
+Start up services

 ```
 docker-compose up